paquettm/420-302-VA_A25/GUIDES/HOWTO_Installing_Thonny_on_RPi.md

+---
+title: 'HOW-TO: Installing Thonny on the Raspberry Pi'
+description: 'HOW-TO: Installing Thonny on the Raspberry Pi'
+sidebar:
+  label: 'HOW-TO: Installing Thonny on the Raspberry Pi'
+  order: 3
+---

-# Installing Thonny on the Raspberry Pi
+# HOW-TO: Installing Thonny on the Raspberry Pi

 Thonny is a great little editor for Python that supports Python, MicroPython, as well as virtual environments.
 Thonny has its own package manager that can `pip install` packages in your environment(s).